tokenika/tokenika.github.io/reviews/byteball/index2.md

 <span style="color:silver">Źródło: [byteball.org](https://byteball.org/)</span>

-<span style="color:teal">Dodatkowo wygląda na to że te dystrybucje się kumulują:</span>
+Dodatkowo wygląda na to że te dystrybucje się kumulują:

 > If you already participated or bought bytes on an exchange, you can multiply your holdings.

 <span style="color:silver">Źródło: [dailybyteball.blogspot.com](http://dailybyteball.blogspot.com/2017/05/participation-in-byteball-distribution.html)</span>

-Więc im wcześniej się w to wejdzie tym większa korzyść.
+Więc im wcześniej się w to wejdzie tym większa korzyść:

 > We will likely have more rounds until we distribute all 98%, the rules in the future rounds will change in favor of current holders of bytes.

+<span style="color:silver">Źródło: [byteball.org](https://byteball.org/)</span>

 A robi się to tak: